 Financial wellness content you can start using today

-Today we are launching twenty-three new pieces of content inside of the Wallet1000 Financial Wellness app.
+Today we are launching twenty-three new pieces of content inside the Wallet1000 Financial Wellness platform.
 This content covers much of the financial wellness spectrum from how to build a budget, how to get out of debt, how to shop for life insurance, how to start estate planning, and much more.
 We are excited to get this in the hands of participants who are seeking to improve their personal finances.

-Too often a participant gets their financial advice with the what (to do) rather than the how (to do it).
+Too often a participant gets their financial advice with “the what” (to do) rather than “the how” (to do it).
 They hear on TV that they should pay off their debt.
 “Good idea!” they think.
 “How do I do that when I’m living paycheck to paycheck and already eating rice with every meal?”
 Or the financial wellness software their company uses keeps hawking personal loans or insurance products–often the products that put the most money in the financial wellness company’s pocket rather than the product or advice the participant needs at that time.

-Wallet1000 does not have any products to sell participants and we do not have any interest in anything other than helping people achieve their financial goals.
+Wallet1000 does not have any products to sell participants, and we do not have any interest in anything other than helping people achieve their financial goals.
 As we learned growing up–education is about learning to ask the right questions rather than being given the answers.
 When someone is looking to buy life insurance or consolidate their debt there is a good chance they might speak to someone who is looking out for themselves rather than their client and steering them towards policies or loans that pay big commissions but do little to help their client.

 Few things make us angrier than companies preying on those that are seeking their help.